Social Stories: Detail

-Individuals with an ASD have significant impairments in the social domain as defined by the nature of the diagnosis as cited in the DSM-IV.
+Individuals with an ASD have significant impairments in the social domain as defined by the nature of the diagnosis cited in the DSM-IV.
 The social impairment may include, but is not limited to, the use of body language, play skills, understanding emotions, and social communication ability.
-There is a great emphasis placed on the importance of teaching social skills to individuals with an ASD as it has been identified as one of the best indicators of positive long-term outcomes.
+There is a great emphasis placed on the importance of teaching social skills to individuals with ASD.
+It has been identified as one of the best indicators of positive long-term outcomes.

 According to Attwood, "A social story is written with the intention of providing information and tuition on what people in a given situation are doing, thinking or feeling, the sequence of events, the identification of significant social cues and their meaning, and the script of what to do or say; in other words, the what, when, who and why aspects of social situations".
 It breaks down a challenging social situation into understandable steps by omitting irrelevant information and by being highly descriptive to help an individual with an ASD understand the entirety of a situation.
 It includes answers to questions such as who, what, when, where, and why in social situations through the use of visuals and written text.
-Social Stories are used to teach particular social skills, such as identifying important cues in a given situation; taking another's point of view; understanding rules, routines, situations, upcoming events or abstract concepts; and understanding expectations.
+Social Stories are used to teach particular social skills, such as identifying important cues in a given situation; taking another's point of view; understanding rules, routines, situations, upcoming events, or abstract concepts; and understanding expectations.

 The goal of a Social Story is to reveal accurate social information in a clear and reassuring manner that is easily understood by the individual with an ASD.
 The improved understanding of the events and expectations may lead to a change in behavior, although it is suggested that the goal of a Social Story should not be to change individual behavior.

 Social Stories use a specifically defined style and format.
 In the initial version, four types of sentences were used (descriptive, perspective, directive, affirmative), along with a basic sentence type ratio.
-Control, co-operative and partial sentences types have been added to the model.
+Control, co-operative, and partial sentence types have been added to the model.

 While the primary mode of presentation of Social Stories remains written text, other formats have been trialled with younger children and people with intellectual disabilities.
 Such formats have included singing, apron story-telling, and computer-based presentations.